peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 when the extra energy is consumed by kinetic energy of the escaping electron, resp. broken-up molecules.
 These processes are mostly confined to the ultraviolet part of the spectrum, because of the high energies requered.
-In addition to photoionisation and photodissociation, there are other less well- explained sources of continuum absoprtion at lower frequencies due to:
+In addition to photoionisation and photodissociation, there are other less well-explained sources of continuum absoprtion at lower frequencies due to:

 * Far-wings of absorption lines
-* _Self continuum_
-* _Foreign continuum_
+* Collision induced absorption
 * Absorption by dimers and multimers

 Even though contiuum absorption is generally weak compared to line absorption